Where do I start?

 Church or Temple

-For those couples wanting a more traditional wedding there is the local Catholic Church in Kerobakan, Protestant Church in Nusa Dua or the Hindu Temple in Kuta.
-Please enquire for more details.
+For those couples wanting a more traditional wedding there is the local Catholic Church in Kerobokan, Protestant Church in Nusa Dua or the Hindu Temple in Kuta.
+Please enquire for more details and requirements.

 Q – Why do I need a wedding planner?